spryker/spryker-docs/docs/pbc/all/customer-relationship-management/202212.0/base-shop/manage-using-glue-api/company-account/glue-api-retrieve-companies.md

 ## Installation

-For detailed information on the modules that provide the API functionality and related installation instructions, see [Glue API: Company Account Feature Integration](/docs/pbc/all/customer-relationship-management/{{page.version}}/base-shop/install-and-upgrade/install-glue-api/install-the-company-account-glue-api.html).
+For detailed information on the modules that provide the API functionality and related installation instructions, see [Install the Company Account Glue API](/docs/pbc/all/customer-relationship-management/{{page.version}}/base-shop/install-and-upgrade/install-glue-api/install-the-company-account-glue-api.html).

 ## Retrieve a company